HaliteChallenge/Halite-III/website/learn-programming-challenge/tutorials/ml-svm.md

 #### What is an SVM?
 A Support Vector Machine (SVM) is a supervised machine learning model with associated learning algorithms for classification and regression analysis.
 SVMs are based on the idea of finding a hyperplane that best divides marked data into two groups, and in doing so building a model that can assign new unmarked data to one group or the other.
 A more in-depth look at SVMs is available [here](http://scikit-learn.org/stable/modules/svm.html).

-We used a specific kind of SVM called an rbf kernel weighted classifier.
+We used a specific kind of SVM called an RBF kernel weighted classifier.
 RBF kernel works well in practice, and is relatively easy to calibrate.
 It’s well-studied and widely understood, and makes a great starting place.

 <br/>
 #### Our Data and Method